alexklavens/tripadvisor-magazine/README.md

 # TripAdvisor Magazine

-## About

-TripAdvisor Magazine is a magazine-style publication.
-It's content: the most well-written reviews on TripAdvisor.
+[TripAdvisor Magazine](https://tripadvisor-magazine.herokuapp.com) is a web-based magazine-style publication that identifies high quality travel reviews with [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing) and features them as articles.

 There are millions of reviews on TripAdvisor, often containing a few sentences of praise or frustration.
 But among those millions, there are some beautiful, compelling, and lengthy travel essays!

 ## Who